 Try this handy DIY hack – trace the bottom of your pot on an off-cut of shade cloth, cut it out and place in the bottom of your pot before filling it with soil and planting.

 6. Fix your broken fly screen

-It the fly screen on your security door is damaged you can try fixing it yourself with shade cloth.
-Using shade cloth has its benefits – it’s more difficult to see through so offers more privacy and it is also made of a fine weaver which will keep annoying bugs out.
+If the fly screen on your security door is damaged, you can try a DIY fix with shade cloth.
+Using shade cloth has its benefits – it is more difficult to see through so it offers more privacy and it is also made of a fine weaver which will keep bugs out.

 7. Create some shade for your veggie patch

-Some hotter and drier climates can be too intense for vegetable growing.
-If you live in one of these climates, try building your own shade canopy to protect your crop from the intensity of direct sunlight without blocking out natural light,
+Some hotter and drier climates can be too intense for growing vegetables.
+If you live in one of these climates, try building your own shade canopy to protect your garden from the intensity of direct sunlight without blocking out natural light.